 Equivalence testing is extensively used in the biomedical field.

 Pharmaceutical manufacturers often need to test whether the

 biological activity of a generic drug is equivalent to that of a

-Statistical Software comes with a new graphical analysis called
+Statistical Software includes a graphical analysis called the

 This exploratory tool is great for visualizing the relationships